 For three years, Coastkeeper ran the Newport Bay Copper Reduction Project in partnership with the City.
 The project promoted voluntary conversion of boats from copper to non-biocide bottom paints.

 This voluntary program was unsuccessful, with only 10 boats converted.
-Since then, the Santa Ana Regional Water Quality Control Board released a Draft Newport Bay Copper TMDL in 2016 and is in the process of completing a final version for adoption in 2018.
+Since then, the Santa Ana Regional Water Quality Control Board released a Draft Newport Bay Copper TMDL in 2016 and is in the process of completing a final version for adoption.

 Coastkeeper continues to work with boaters, the City of Newport Beach and the Regional Water Board on ways to reduce copper in Newport Bay.